Chequered Love

 Cover versions

-The track was covered by Exom, Hot Rod Linkun, Human Hamster Hybrids, James Last, The One, Radspitz, De Romeo's, The Shields, Smiler, Springbok, Superconnies, Lynn Sweet, the Top of the Poppers and Petra Zieger.
+The track was covered by Exom, Hot Rod Linkun, Human Hamster Hybrids, James Last, The One, Radspitz, De Romeo’s, The Scam, She Rex, Shields, Smiler, Springbok, Superconnies, Lynn Sweet, Tommy and the Rockets, the Top of the Poppers, Wynand Windpomp and Petra Zieger.

 Marty Wilde about 'Chequered love'